STAT545-UBC-hw-2019-20/stat545-hw-jloesberg/HW_Assignment_2/HW2.md

 A scatterplot of 2 quantitative variables:

-comparing population and GDP in China…does gdp increase as popualtion increases?
+comparing population and GDP in China…does gdp increase as population increases?
 This spans from 1952 to 2007

 ``` r